Transformers as Unsupervised Learning Algorithms: A study on Gaussian Mixtures: Introduction

-\czh{ \textbf{Comparison with prior theoretical works in unsupervised learning setting.} Several recent studies have investigated the mechanisms of transformer-based models in mixture model settings \cite{he2025learningspectralmethodstransformers,jin2025incontextlearningmixturelinear,he2025transformersversusemalgorithm}.
-Among these, \cite{he2025learningspectralmethodstransformers} establishes that transformers can implement Principal Component Analysis (PCA) and leverages this to GMM clustering.
-However, their analysis is limited to the two-component case, restricting its broader applicability. } The paper \cite{jin2025incontextlearningmixturelinear} investigates the in-context learning capabilities of transformers for\czh{ mixture linear models}, a setting that differs from ours.
+The paper \cite{jin2025incontextlearningmixturelinear} investigates the in-context learning capabilities of transformers for mixture linear models, a setting that differs from ours.
 Furthermore, their approximation construction of the transformer is limited to two-component GMMs, leaving the general case unaddressed.
-While they assume ReLU as the activation function--contrary to the conventional choice of softmax--their theoretical proofs rely on a key lemma from prior work\cite{pathak2024transformers} that assumes softmax activation, thereby introducing an inconsistency in their assumptions.
+While they assume ReLU as the activation function--contrary to the conventional choice of softmax--their theoretical proofs rely on a key lemma from prior work \cite{pathak2024transformers} that assumes softmax activation, thereby introducing an inconsistency in their assumptions.
 The paper \cite{he2025transformersversusemalgorithm} studies the performance of transformers on multi-class GMM clustering, a setting closely related to ours.
 However, our work focuses on \textit{parameter estimation} rather than \textit{clustering}.
-From a technical standpoint, their approximation bound scales exponentially with the dimension $d$, and their analysis requires the number of attention heads $M$ to grow to infinity to achieve a meaningful bound.
-In contrast, our results are significantly stronger: our bounds depend polynomially on $d$, and we only require $M=O(1)$.
+We give a discussion of our theoretical improvements over their work in detail in the following paragraph.
 From an empirical perspective, their experiments are conducted on a small-scale transformer, which fails to validate their theoretical claims.

+\textbf{Sharpness of our results}.
+Our theoretical analysis fully leverages key architectural components of Transformers: the query-key-value mechanism, multi-head attention, and the properties of the activation function.
+It is worth pointing out that our result improves the prior work for EM approximation in several points: First, Our analysis shows that Transformers can approximate L-step EM algorithms with just O(L) layers, a significant improvement over prior work \citep{he2025transformersversusemalgorithm} , which requires O(KL) layers (dependent on the number of components K).
+Second, unlike \cite{he2025transformersversusemalgorithm}, which needs number of attention heads $M\rightarrow +\infty$ to get valid bounds, our results hold with $M = O(1)$, aligning better with real-world designs.
+Third, our approximation bounds scale polynomially in dimension $d$, unlike \cite{he2025transformersversusemalgorithm}’s exponential dependence--a crucial improvement for high-dimensional settings.
+We believe our results and proofs can offer profound insights for subsequent theoretical research on transformers.

+\textbf{Organization}.
+The rest of paper is organized as follows.
+In \cref{sec:pre}, some background knowledge is introduced.
+In \cref{sec:experiment}, we present the experimental details and findings.
+The theoretical results are proposed in \cref{sec:theory}, and some discussions are given in \cref{sec:discussion}.
+The proofs and additional experimental results are given in the appendix.